Jakob Philipp Fallmerayer: Contributions

 Fallmerayer is considered one of the great 19th-century intellectuals in the German-speaking world and was adored by the Nazi regime.
 He is remembered as "a co-founder of Byzantine studies, as discoverer of the divisive Greek theory, as a prophet of the world-historical opposition between Occident and Orient, and finally as a brilliant essayist."
 Fallmerayer has been described as "one of the greatest German stylists," and the Fragmente aus dem Orient is a classic of German travel literature.
+According to historian Neni Panourgia "Fallmerayer practically, unwittingly, and absolutely unbeknown to him, spawned Folklore as a discipline in Greece".
+According to historian Diana Mishkova "Remarkably, the effort to refute this claim marked perhaps the closest convergence of the Romantic western European and Greek historiographic schools [...]
+What is of interest here is that it was through the patriotic endeavour to prove Fallmerayer ‘wrong’ that the medieval roots of Greece were discovered and the national Greek historical narrative emerged".

 Fallmerayer was one of three scholars (together with Gottlieb Lukas Friedrich Tafel and Georg Martin Thomas) who laid the foundation for Byzantinistik (Byzantine studies) as a self-sufficient academic discipline in Germany.
 Their achievements were crowned in the following generation by the establishment of the first German Lehrstuhl for Byzantinstik at Munich, whose first occupant was Karl Krumbacher.

 Among Fallmerayer's scholarly contributions to Byzantine studies, only the History of the Empire of Trebizond is still cited as an authority.
 His general characterization of Byzantine society has also on occasion been revived, most notably by Romilly Jenkins.
 His Greek theory was already widely disputed in his lifetime, and is not accepted today.
 Its primary significance was as a "strong impetus for research in Byzantine as well as in modern Greek studies."
-Early criticisms were published by the Slovene scholar Jernej Kopitar, Friedrich Thiersch, Johann Wilhelm Zinkeisen, and by George Finlay.
+Early criticisms were published by the Slovene scholar Jernej Kopitar, Friedrich Thiersch, Johann Wilhelm Zinkeisen, George Finlay, and Charles Alan Fyffe.